 Communication Consultant Susan Alexander has provided strategic communications and fundraising advice to the Sacred Land Film Project for over 20 years.
 She formerly served as Vice President for Communications at the Public Media Center, a nonprofit, public interest communications agency, and Senior Strategist for Mission Minded, a branding firm that works only with nonprofits.
 Other positions include Vice President for Communications at Green Seal, Eco-Desk Manager for Esprit de Corp., and Communications Coordinator for the Earth Day 1990 International Headquarters.
 Susi worked for The Wilderness Society and as the Society’s Alaska Regional Director in Anchorage, focused on preventing oil drilling in the Arctic National Wildlife Refuge.
 She earned her undergraduate degree at Bryn Mawr College and a law degree at George Washington University.

-Callie Shanafelt, Editor and Archival Researcher, finalized the archival materials and online process of the documentary series Standing on Sacred Ground.
+Callie Shanafelt, Editor and Archival Researcher, finalized the archival materials and online process for the PBS broadcast of the documentary series Standing on Sacred Ground.
 She also subtitled all four films in Russian and Spanish.
-Callie produces the California Health Report TV program for HealthyCal.org, and received the California Endowment Health Journalism Fellowship and New America Media Health Reform Fellowship in 2013.
+Callie is the multi-media editor for the California Health Report (calhealthreport.org) and received the California Endowment Health Journalism Fellowship and New America Media Health Reform Fellowship in 2013.
 Her documentary The Fountain is about her quest to understand her father’s childhood and grandparents death at the 1950’s cult: The Wisdom, Knowledge, Faith and Love Fountain of the World.
 The Fountain has screened in numerous international film festivals and received the Diamond Award in the California Film Awards.
 Callie holds a Masters in Journalism from U.C.
 Berkeley.